Hands off our Hospitals!

 More on the GMB support for the local campaign is on their Southern Region GMB website here.

-Our Recent Actions to defend St Helier and Epsom Hospitals
+Further Actions by Labour to defend St Helier and Epsom Hospitals

-1. We have supported campaigns by Keep Our St Helier Hospital (KoSHH) to flag up the threat of land sales at Epsom Hospital
+1. We have supported various campaigns, including those by Keep Our St Helier Hospital (KoSHH), to flag up the threat of land sales at Epsom Hospital

 2. We exposed the Trust’s use of Saville’s Estate Agent’s to try to change the health planning status of the St Helier site

-3. We have written to the Trust about the threat of building high density housing on the site and received confirmation this cannot happen before 2022
+3. We have written to the Trust about the threat of building high density housing on the site and forced the withdrawal of that suggestion from the Hospital Trust strategy documents.

 4. We have sought clarification from the Council over the ownership status of the land at St Helier Hospital car park.
 The front part is owned by the Trust with the Council holding restrictive covenants over it.
 The back part is owned by Sutton Council and leased to the Trust on a 30 year lease until 2025.
 The rest of the site is owned by Sutton Council and leased to the Trust for 999 years.